-From the architect.
+Text description provided by the architects.
 Design Achievement - Response time to an emergency call can mean the difference between life and death.
 DLR Group's number one objective for the design of Engine Company 16 was to decrease response times by integrating the latest technology all within a sustainable environment.
 Using a modern design for living quarters, advanced training options and office workspace for officers, the energy efficient fire house exceeded the City's baseline LEED V2.2 Silver Certification requirements to achieve LEED v3.0 Platinum certification, the first LEED Platinum firehouse in Illinois.

 Scope Summary - This new 20,000 SF fire house is constructed on city-owned property and is the first of the Prototype B engine companies.
 The station includes: a large apparatus bay to house multiple emergency vehicles, full kitchen, locker rooms, toilet facilities, sleeping quarters, officers' quarters, physical training room, meeting room, education room, EMS Field Division South headquarters, haz-mat unit operations with associated storage, a 150 foot communication tower, and parking for approximately 30 vehicles.
 A clerestory runs the full length of the facility to optimize day lighting.
 DLR Group provided architecture services for this project.